jmccreight/wrf_hydro_tests/README.md

 straight forward.
 This is the main file which you will use and become familiar with.

+In the `examples/` directory and the Examples section below, we offer one way of oganizing candidate specification files for your tests.
+"Inheritance" is possible for candidate specification files, where a previous specification is used as the basis for a new specification.
+For example, if only the compiler is changed, then the previous specification is invoked followed by a change to the desired compiler name.

 ## Test specification file ##